Young1906/Young1906.github.io/content/posts/em.md

     ]
 ---

-**Note**

-- I am preparing for my graduate school application, this post is written in preparation for the application and interview.
-- I suppose to be preparing a slide for my supervisor, but sometime you can't help when the mood strikes.
-So sorry in advance to my supervisor.

 ## Problem

 Given a statistical model \\(P(\boldsymbol{X}, \boldsymbol{Z} | \boldsymbol{\theta}) = P(\boldsymbol{X} | \boldsymbol{Z}, \boldsymbol{\theta})\\), which generate set of observations \\(\boldsymbol{X}\\), where \\(\boldsymbol{Z}\\) is a latent variable and unknow parameter vector \\(\boldsymbol{\theta}\\).
 The goal is to find \\(\boldsymbol{\theta}\\) that maximize the marginal likelihood: